marovacka/ml-project-mlflow/{{cookiecutter.project_dir}}/README.md

 Install `make` if it isn't installed on your OS, for example using Chocolatey package manager.
 You can download `.msi` installation file from
 `https://github.com/chocolatey/choco/releases/`

-Then run cmd in administrator mode and install `make`
+Run cmd in administrator mode and install `make`

 `choco install make`